 (This post contains affiliate links)

-I added fresh cedar after the eucalyptus dried out.
+I added fresh cedar after the eucalyptus dried out (you can see that here.).
 We set up our nativity scene, and I added some really cool vintage sign numbers.
 I love sprinkling in new and vintage together.
 It brings so much personality to a space.

 My rug is one of my favorite things in my living room, next to our new faux wood beam mantel.
 You can see through to our dining room where we added a hanging vintage door on sliding barn door hardware.